-1101030 ENGLISH III AP - LANGUAGE AND COMPOSITION 1 11 See Sequence of Courses
+1101030 ENGLISH III AP - LANGUAGE AND COMPOSITION 1 11

-The English III Advanced Placement course is a college-level course for those who want to obtain college freshman English credit as determined by the English Language and Composition Exam, which is administered in May by the College Board at a cost to the student.
+The English III Advanced Placement course is a college-level course for those who want to obtain college English credit as determined by the English Language and Composition Exam, administered in May by the College Board at a cost to the student.
 In this course, students read, analyze, synthesize, and evaluate selected examples of American and world prose, focusing on non-fiction argumentation and stylistic and rhetorical strategies; the course emphasizes the use of extensive critical thinking skills.
 Requirements include reading college-level American literature from the AP reading list and an AP college-level text as well as writing critical, analytical essays, both literary and non-literary, with or without documentation, and in timed settings.
 Students will also be expected to complete an assigned summer reading project before class begins in the fall.

-1201042 ENGLISH IV 1 12 See Sequence of Courses
+1201042 ENGLISH IV 1 1